 - Click on the assignment name in your course area.

 - Click View/grade all submissions.

-- Find the student you wish to grade, click the grade icon located on the line to the left of their name.
+- Find the student you wish to grade, click the Grade menu item in the Edit menu located to the right of their name.

 - Drag and drop response files where applicable.
 For adding feedback files from mobile devices, click the Add... link as pictured below.

 - Click Save changes to finish grading, click Save and show next to continue to next student.

 Tip: You should also click Prevent submission changes if you have not enabled a submit button.
 Not doing so may allow the student to change the submission after you have commenced marking.

 Note: Feedback comments must be enabled in the assignment settings (Default).